ABOUT US

 The company was originally formed to sponsor small troupes in the annual Gwent One Act Play festival.
 Performances progressed to short plays within theatrical cabaret evenings in community venues across the borough of Torfaen and then, in 2011, the company performed "The Best End of Lamb" followed by "What's For Pudding?" and "Heroes" in small local tours.
 AdHoc’s first full length community collaborative production of "A Christmas Carol" was met with great critical success, propelling the company on to larger venues and longer tours.

-Theatre AdHoc prides itself with developing new talent and in 2018 held the first “Evening of New Writing”, providing an opportunity for members of the company to showcase their own plays, a successful event which has become an annual occurrence.
-Adhoc performers have also taken their first steps into serious drama, with a studio production of Edward Albee's "Who's Afraid of Virginia Woolf?" at The Congress Theatre, Cwmbran, - a production that was met with critical acclaim.
+Theatre AdHoc prides itself with developing new talent and in 2018 held the first “Evening of New Writing”, providing an opportunity for members of the company to showcase their own plays, a successful event which has led to several collaborations with local playwright Julia Lewis.
+Theatre Adhoc performers have also taken their first steps into serious drama, with a studio production of Edward Albee's "Who's Afraid of Virginia Woolf?" at The Congress Theatre, Cwmbran and Dolman Theatre, Newport - a production that was met with critical acclaim.

 And the Theatre AdHoc Family continues to grow!

 Theatre AdHoc is dedicated to providing opportunities for members of the South Wales valley communities to participate in theatre, whether as a performer or as a spectator.
-The AdHoc family is always looking to recruit new members and to continue to provide opportunities for performers, writers and back stage crew.
-So, whether you are highly experienced, a complete novice or just looking to add to your theatrical CV - get in touch!
+Theatre Adhoc is always looking to recruit new members and to continue to provide opportunities on and off stage.

 VIRAL NEWS - A LOCKDOWN SATIRICAL COMEDY